 What we have learned is that congressional oversight over federal agencies is more important than ever.
 I have met with border patrol officials and visited detention and holding facilities in Arizona.
 We must stop the separation of families at the border, provide humane conditions, and reverse this administration’s policies that are inconsistent with American values.

-I am opposed to the President’s decision to divert funds from our military installations and FEMA to build his wall.
+I stood opposed to former President Trump’s decision to divert funds from our military installations and FEMA to build his wall.
 Every dollar spent on ineffective border security is one fewer spent on strategies that will work.
+I applaud President Biden’s executive action to halt construction, and look forward to instituting bold environmental policies to bring healing to our desert.
 We can improve the security of our borders by building the technology infrastructure along our border and at our ports of entry to stop the flow of drugs coming into our country.